-This heading of the condensed consolidated statement of profit or loss mainly includes income derived from grants related to income, leases and claims settled by insurance companies.
+This heading of the consolidated statement of profit or loss mainly includes income derived from grants related to income, leases and claims settled by insurance companies.
+In 2021, it included income of €14,233 thousand related to claims settlements agreed with the insurance companies that cover the Group's assets as a result of the equipment incidents at the 50-MW Huelva plant that year.